Investigation Update: E. coli Outbreak, Onions Served at McDonald's - November 13, 2024

 Key points

-Epidemiologic and traceback data show that fresh, slivered onions served at McDonald’s are the likely source of this outbreak.
-Onions were pulled from affected McDonald’s locations and Taylor Farms recalled yellow slivered onions sent to other food service operators.
+Epidemiologic and traceback data show that fresh, slivered onions served at McDonald’s were the likely source of this outbreak.
+Affected onions served at McDonald's locations were recalled and are past shelf life.

 McDonald's Quarter Pounder with cheese on a white background